-The West Hollywood Planning Commission will consider on Thursday a proposal by Equinox Fitness to create an outdoor rooftop restaurant at its location at 8590 Sunset Blvd., along with an expansion into 2,099 of adjacent vacant space on the second floor of its building.
+The West Hollywood Planning Commission will consider on Thursday a proposal by Equinox Fitness to create an outdoor rooftop restaurant at its location at 8590 Sunset Blvd., along with an expansion into 2,099 of

 The proposal has attracted opposition from nearby residents who are concerned about the noise the outdoor restaurant might generate.
 In response, Equinox has agreed to ban the use of cellphones on the southern edge of the restaurant and has conducted a noise study that concluded that there would be no excessive noise from that location.
 In addition, if restaurant operations result in significant off-site noise, a sound buffering acoustic wall may be required to reduce or eliminate noise, says a report by the city’s Planning and Development Services Department.
 It will serve alcohol drinks, with the Planning staff recommending that the sale end a half-hour before the closure of the gym — 10 p.m.
 Mondays through Thursdays, 9 p.m. on Fridays and 7:30 p.m. on Saturdays and Sundays.